cossacklabs/product-docs/acra/guides/advanced-integrations/client-side-integration-with-acra-connector.md

 After you have configured AcraConnector, your application can keep using your database handling code as before — all the extra work will now be taken care of by Acra's components.

-AcraWriter is a library for your code that can be used anywhere within your app whenever you need to encrypt sensitive records.
+AcraWriter is a library for your code that can be used anywhere within your app whenever you need to encrypt sensitive records on application side.
+But get decrypted data you can only with [AcraServer]({{< ref "acra/configuring-maintaining/general-configuration/acra_server.md" >}})/[AcraTranslator]({{< ref "acra/configuring-maintaining/general-configuration/acra_translator.md" >}}).

-Under the hood, it is basically the [Themis]({{< ref "themis/" >}}) library generating AcraStructs with the keys you've provided to AcraWriter.

 To start protecting your data, pick a place in your code where and integrate AcraWriter library (we support 8 languages, see the [Building AcraWriter for your language]({{< ref "acra/configuring-maintaining/installing/building-acrawriter.md" >}}) section).
 Don't see your language?
 Write your own [AcraStruct]({{< ref "acra/acra-in-depth/data-structures/#understanding-acrastruct" >}}) encrypter, it's easy!